What is International Protection

 You will be allocated a social worker who will help decide whether an asylum application is in your best interest.
 You will also be given access to legal assistance for your application.

-You will then be interviewed and asked to complete a short application form.
+When you apply for International Protection/Asylum you will then be interviewed and asked to complete a short application form.
 An interpreter will be provided if necessary.
-This first interview is to confirm that you want to apply for asylum and to gather basic information about you.
+This first interview is to confirm that you want to apply for asylum and to gather basic information about you and to assess if you should be admitted to the International Protection Process.

 - Passports and travel documents such as air tickets.